Stimoe/Bamazon/README.md

 ![Start the app](./assets/images/1stCustomerView.png?raw=true "Starting bamazonCustomer.js app")

 You will see two options from the requirer npm.
-1st is to see all the products for sell.
+First is to see all the products for sell.
 The other is to exit.
 Use the arrow keys no navigate.
 If you choose the "View Products for Sale"